 Step 9 – Once you are done, give the blinds a good look to check if you have covered every portion.

 Step 10 – You can now take the blinds down and keep them away to dry

 Pressure washing your blinds can be an effective way of cleaning your blinds.
 However, it is not something you should be doing often.
 While pressure washing at a lower setting wont necessarily harm your blinds, you are better off reserving these methods of cleaning for certain occasions.

 Most blinds only require regular dusting and wiping with a damp cloth and cleaning solution over a weekly basis.
 Pressure washing is something that can be done once in a couple of months.
 There is also no need to pressure wash until the blinds have accumulated dust that cannot be removed from dusting and wiping.
 It is also important to know when your blinds have aged to the extent that no amount of cleaning can reverse the faded colour and texture of the blinds.
 At this point it is necessary to replace with your blinds with new ones.

 You can take this opportunity to experiment and get versatile and bold designs for your rooms.
-There are many options to choose from, ranging from blackout blinds to cellular blinds and even wooden and vertical blinds.
+There are many options to choose from, ranging from vertical blinds to blackout blinds to cellular blinds and even wooden blinds.
 While buying these blinds, you might want to check if they can be pressure washed.